CRIMINAL JUSTICE ASSOCIATE’S DEGREE

 In the academic world, criminal justice is considered the study of the system we use to detect, arrest, prosecute and punish criminals in society.
 It is less concerned with the causes of crimes than the institutions around the event themselves.
 When you study criminal justice in order to earn an associate’s degree, you will be exposed to a deeper understanding of the systems and procedures that process crime and its perpetrators.

-Just as there are many aspects to crime itself, so too are there myriad aspects to the study and application of a criminal justice degree.
-Though police officers are the obvious symbol of criminal justice, and are vital to keeping the system running, there are opportunities for those interested in other aspects of the field such as social work, the legal industry or even jobs in private industry.
+Just as there are many aspects to crime itself, so too are there many aspects to the study and application of a criminal justice degree.
+Though police officers are the obvious symbol of criminal justice, and are vital to keeping the system running, there are opportunities for those interested in other aspects of the field such as social work, the legal industry, or even jobs in private industry.
 The opportunities are limitless.

 Why Earn an AA Degree in Criminal Justice?

 An Associate of Arts degree (AA) is a program of study that generally takes around two years to complete.
-You may consider it halfway to earning your Bachelor of Arts (BA) degree, and don’t be surprised if, when you decide to earn your bachelor’s your associate’s degree credits transfer toward it.
+You may consider it halfway to earning your Bachelor of Arts (BA) degree, and don’t be surprised if, when you decide to earn your bachelor’s, your associate’s degree credits transfer toward it.
 However, an AA degree is in itself is a valuable degree that can help launch your career.

 When you earn an AA, you can immediately go to work in your field.
 While your friends in bachelor’s programs are studying away, you will be gaining valuable experience in the field.
 Since governmental regulations related to criminal justice are always subject to change, you will likely be well ahead of fellows whose textbooks are only as current as the year in which they were printed.